CasianBlanaru/typo3-text-flow/Documentation/Introduction/Index.rst

 What does it do?
 ===============

-The PixelCoda TextFlow extension enhances text presentation in TYPO3 by:
+The Tpwd TextFlow extension enhances text presentation in TYPO3 by:

 * Implementing intelligent hyphenation algorithms
 * Supporting multiple languages